 - Provide your vaccination details, including the manufacturer and date it was administered.
-You’ll need to upload a copy of your proof of vaccination.
+This is not required, but if you are vaccinated, best to provide your vaccination details and upload a copy of your proof of vaccination.
 If you have a booster dose, provide the info as well.
-The info you submitted will be validated.
-It will take some time.

 - Answer Health and Safety questions on the specified date, usually the day before your sailing date.